klojang4j/klojang-templates/README.md

 ```

 Note how the address template gets mapped to the address property of `Employee`,
-and how, _inside_ the address template, you have access to the `Address` properties.
+and how, _inside_ the address template, you have direct access to the `Address`
+properties.

 ### Tables